Image credits: NASA/JPL/Caltech

 1601 Lake Robbins Drive, The Woodlands, Texas, USA

 The 61st Microsymposium will frame and address several of these questions as we consider exploration strategies for this new frontier in the coming decades.
-What are the major outstanding scientific questions for the subsurface exploration for geology, 3-D architecture of crusts, and biology?
-What are the optimum landing sites for robotic exploration to access the subsurface?
-Has impact cratering done the work of exposing all the mysteries of the subsurface?
+What are the major outstanding scientific questions for subsurface exploration for geology, 3-D architecture and composition of crusts, biology and ISRU?
+What are the enabling technologies and mission concepts?
+What is the role of international and commercial collaboration?
+Can we answer some of the critical questions with small affordable spacecraft?

-The workshop will be focused on 1) keynote presentations for identifying fundamental questions in these broad areas of investigation, followed by 2) reports and discussion on current and future plans for accessing and characterizing the subsurface.
+The workshop will be focused on 1) keynote presentations for identifying fundamental questions in these broad areas of investigation, followed by 2) reports and discussions on current and future plans for accessing and characterizing the subsurface – on the Moon, Mars, and beyond.
 Invitations are extended to, and participation is expected from, representatives from Russia, China, ESA, India, Japan, the United States, Korea, and other space-faring nations and commercial enterprises.